libbyshoop/comm-avoiding-cuts-cc/README.md

 Note: We installed boost 1.67

-Inside the directory where the tar.gz run the following command to unzip:
+Inside the directory where you placed the tar.gz, run the following command to unzip:
 ```
 tar -zfx ./boost_1_67_0.tar.gz
 ```